 Firecliff requires a bit more accuracy on many of the approach shots to some elevated greens.
 Although the fairways are plenty wide, it’s important to find the right side of the fairway so you can avoid the deep bunkers guarding many of the Firecliff greens.

 A perfect example of these strategic hazards is the 536-yard par 5 18th hole, which requires a partially-blind tee shot through an initial tunnel of trees.
 The landing area is wider than you can see, but there is a bunker on the right side that could cause problems as you look to cross the creek that feeds the pond on the right side of the fairway.

 Be careful to avoid six large bunkers on the left side of the fairway as you set up your approach to a green that is guarded by two more bunkers and the pond.
 The green is big and features multiple levels that place a priority on distance control with your wedges.

 Both golf courses were beautiful and impeccably maintained.
 The facility and service was top-notch.
 But what made the entire experience exceptional was the ability of the course to somehow shed a massive amount of rain without a sign of flood water.

 As much of the Coachella Valley was under water, how Desert Willow was without any standing water was truly remarkable.
-And according to General Manager Derek White, the secret to managing this much rain water was through detailed planning and course management that includes an extensive drainage system to 30-foot deep sump pumps located on each hole and two sump pumps on select holes.
+And according to the General Manager, the secret to managing this much rain water was through detailed planning and course management that includes an extensive drainage system to 30-foot deep sump pumps located on each hole and two sump pumps on select holes.